Industry-Specific Dispute Resolution · · 21 min read

 Define Contractor Misclassification

 Contractor misclassification occurs when an employer mistakenly labels someone as an independent contractor instead of an employee.
 This misstep can have serious legal and financial repercussions for both the individual and the employer.
-Have you ever thought about how misclassified employees might miss out on crucial benefits like overtime pay, health insurance, and retirement contributions?
-Understanding this definition is essential for anyone navigating disputes about employment status, as it sets the stage for important conversations about rights and responsibilities under the law, particularly regarding the question of can I use mediation for contractor misclassification in San Francisco.
+Have you ever thought about how like overtime pay, health insurance, and retirement contributions? is essential for anyone navigating disputes about employment status, as it sets the stage for important conversations about , particularly regarding the question of .

-In California, the ABC test is commonly used to determine if a worker is an independent contractor or an employee.
+In California, is commonly used to determine if a worker is an independent contractor or an employee.
 Under this test, a worker is deemed an employee unless the employer can demonstrate that:

 • The worker is free from the control and direction of the hiring entity.